Scholarships & Programs

 Women in Science and Technology Program - Argonne's Women in Science and Technology (WIST) program was created in 1990 to recruit, retain, and promote women in an effort to diversify and strengthen the Laboratory's scientific workforce.
 The program aims to promote the success of women in scientific and technical positions at Argonne, and outside as well.
 Through WIST, the Laboratory strives to encourage and develop the full potential of women in science and technology.

-Women's Resource Center - The Women's Resource Center is Located in McElroy 141 and is a space for all students, faculty and staff at BC.
+Boston College Women's Center - The Women's Resource Center is Located in McElroy 141 and is a space for all students, faculty and staff at BC.
 The WRC coordinates speakers, lunchtime discussions, and programs throughout the year for the BC community.